 1. The plateau and the entrance

 The plateau which the castle extends across covers an area of 7 hectares.
 The visit of the whole domain takes at least 1.5 hours and should be avoided in summer when the hordes of tourists make the visit less enjoyable.

 The castle’s entrance is located at the end of rue du Trencat in a building which displays two interesting models of what the castle looked like in the Middle Ages.
 There is also a gift shop where you can find some interesting books about Les Baux.
 Audio guides in English are available if you wish to know more about the castle’s history and occupants.

 Once inside the site, we recommend starting the visit by exploring the platform with its stunning view, which leads you to the orientation table at the south end.
 All along your visit, you will find some information panels which explain the important landmarks of the site, some of them with helpful reconstituted images of how the castle used to look like in the Middle Ages.

 2. The Saint Blaise chapel and the cemetery

-Located near the entrance of the castle, the Chapel of Saint Blaise was built in the 12th century by the guild of wool carders and cloth weavers.
+Located near the entrance of the castle, the Chapel of St. Blaise was built in the 12th century by the guild of wool carders and cloth weavers.
 Beautifully preserved, the building is a good example of Romanesque architecture in Provence.
 Inside, the film “An aerial view of Provence” runs on a loop.